 After many Google logo design attempts…

 And many more trips to the drawing board…

 The designs started to make more sense, and the coloured ‘O’s’ seen below seemed to draw Brin and Page in.
 However, a few tweaks were still necessary, as the first prototype seemed too much like the world-famous Olympics logo.

 As colour seemed to be an appealing attribute, she decided to incorporate it into the whole logo.
-This gave the logo a young and fun twist which hadn’t been portrayed through the previous designs.
+Colour plays a huge role in the psychology of marketing, so it helped to give the logo a young and fun twist which hadn’t been portrayed through the previous designs.

 Eight designs later and the logo was getting closer to perfection.
 Kedar decided to remove the magnifying glass, suggesting that Google could be something far greater than just a search engine.

 1999: The chosen logo

 The chosen design out of Kedar’s prototypes actually ended up being the most minimalistic one.
 Brin and Page decided that the energetic and youthful feel that it gave off was perfect for their brand.

 In 2010, to achieve a more modern look, the drop shadowing was removed from the logo and the colours were made more vibrant.